01 Apr

 Rated: Good

 Honest Basics is a GOTS-certified basics brand based in Germany.
-It's on a mission to make sustainable fashion accessible to everyone, by keeping prices low, making quality basics that everyone has in their wardrobe, and constantly improving the sustainability of its products and supply chain.
+It's on a mission to make more sustainable fashion accessible to everyone, by keeping prices low, making quality basics that everyone has in their wardrobe, and constantly improving the sustainability of its products and supply chain.

-The range is available in sizes XS-L.
+The range is available in sizes XS-2XL.

 See the rating.